Au Sable Light Station

 Tour fee is $3 for those 6 and older.
-Correct change is greatly appreciated.
+Exact amount is required (no change provided).
 Fees payable inside the maritime museum.

 Light station visitors are reminded that the area includes very sandy soils, narrow sidewalks, and steps to access the buildings.

 The lakeshore has partnered with the Munising-based public transportation company Altran for van transportation to the light station on a limited number of Saturdays in 2015 (July 18, August 15, September 19).
 Altran will transport people with mobility limitations on the hour for a $5 round trip fee ($2.50 one way).